specio/linux-sgx/docker/README.md

 It is recommended to either run AESM in separate container or directly on the host and expose the named socket to application containers by mounting the same Socket file on the host filesystem, /tmp/aesmd in this demo.

-It is not recommended, but in any case you want to run AESM and application together in the same container, please refer to docker documentation on [multi-service container](https://docs.docker.com/config/containers/multi-service_container/)
+It is not recommended, but in any case you want to run AESM and application together in the same container, please refer to docker documentation on [multi-service container](https://docs.docker.com/config/containers/multi-service_container/) for different solutions.run_aesm_sample.sh demostrate the wrapper script approach described in that reference.

 ### Support for containers in different VMs on the same host